-- 5.23 The attention of prosecutors is drawn to the Attorney General's guidelines on the role of prosecuting counsel in discussions in chambers on pleas and sentencing.
-In a "Rooney" hearing the prosecutor will not approbate any particular sentence and will present the prosecution case at its height. - 5.24 The prosecutor will apply for any such ancillary orders, as may be appropriate in the circumstances of a particular case.
+- 5.23 In a "Rooney" hearing the prosecutor will not approbate any particular sentence and will present the prosecution case at its height.
+The attention of prosecutors is also drawn to the Attorney General's guidelines on the acceptance of pleas and the prosecutor's role in the sentencing exercise (published in November 2012). - 5.24 The prosecutor will apply for any such ancillary orders, as may be appropriate in the circumstances of a particular case.
 Such ancillary orders include Serious Crime Prevention Orders and orders in relation to compensation, forfeiture and confiscation. - 5.25 Where there is a significant difference between the factual basis on which a defendant pleads guilty and the case contended for by the prosecution, the prosecution should seek to establish the facts upon which the court should base its sentence. - 5.26 Prosecutors should challenge any assertion made by the defence in mitigation that is inaccurate, misleading or derogatory.
 If the defence persist in the assertion, and it appears relevant to the sentence, the court should be invited to hear evidence to determine the facts and sentence accordingly.